The Best Collagen for Skin: A Doctor's Honest Guide

 Second, when you lose weight, you often lose muscle along with fat, which can slow your metabolism.
 Collagen provides the specific amino acids your body needs to help preserve lean muscle.
 This is crucial for maintaining a healthy metabolic rate as you age.
 Supporting your body with the right nutrients helps you work toward a lean and toned physique while also ensuring your skin stays as firm and healthy as possible through the process.

-Which Type of Collagen Is Right for You?
+Which Type of Collagen Is Best for You?

 Walking down the supplement aisle can feel overwhelming.
 With so many collagen powders and pills promising firmer skin and a leaner body, how do you know which one actually works?
 The truth is, not all collagen is created equal.
 The effectiveness of a collagen supplement comes down to a few key factors that many brands hope you’ll overlook.